domi413/vhdl-fmt/README.md

 ## Contribution

-contributions are welcome\!
+Contributions are welcome\!
 Please fork the repository and open a pull request to submit your changes.

 ### Dependencies for Development